 Among these, Eni takes in particular consideration the respect for human rights, such as the guarantee of freedom of association and the right to collective bargaining, the prevention of discrimination in the workplace, the insurance of congruous working hours and fair salaries, the prohibition of the use of child, forced and compulsory labor, the application of linear disciplinary procedures, all supported by management systems for social issues and shared through the publication of sustainability reports.

-In line with the JUST (Join Us in a Sustainable Transition) initiative and with Eni's desire to involve its suppliers within the company's energy transition path, the qualification process will always be more and more focused on the sustainability performance of your company.
+In line with Eni's desire to involve its suppliers within the company's energy transition path (Sustainable Procurement), the qualification process will always be more and more focused on the sustainability performance of your company.

 Eni believes that a just and sustainable transition must simultaneously guarantee: